sergiogarciiam/sign-up-form/README.md

 # sign-up-form

-A simple sign up form created with html, css and js
+A simple sign up form created with html, css and js with the goal of learning "forms"

 ## Screenshot